edomt/edomt.github.io/_posts/2018-3-2-Rvest-Fivebooks.md

 `rbindlist` function from the `data.table` package to elegantly merge this list into one data.frame.

-Our script will take the following form:
+Our main loop will take the following form:

     while (length(to_be_visited) > 0) {